 Site visitors play a vital role in helping the board determine whether applicants for accreditation meet the ABAI Accreditation Board standards.
 Site visitors' responsibilities include reviewing self-study documentation, collecting data relevant to the standards during an on-site visit, and collaborating to submit timely site visit reports.
+Site visitors serve an advisory role to the board; the board makes determinations and recommendations to the program.

 Site Visitor Qualifications